Complete Nursing Career Guide

 The Associate of Science in Nursing (ASN) degree program is a two to three-year degree program depending on the college and state of residence.
-An ASN degree can be earned from a 4-year college or university, community college, vocational school, or some qualifying hospitals.
-The ASN degree is geared to provide direct patient treatment along with an array of responsibilities within the health care field.
+ASN degrees can be earned from a community college, 4-year college, public university, qualifying hospital, and vocational school.
+An ASN degree program is organized to provide students with the skills to manage direct patient treatments, clerical duties, and a variety of other responsibilities in the health care sector.

 An Associate of Applied Science in Nursing (AAS) track is created as a pathway for students to become a registered nurse (RN).
 The AAS program is typically a two-year program that fuses classroom learning with clinical experiences and lab practica.
 A sampling of courses expected while taking AAS coursework include: biology, anatomy, pharmacology, healthcare administration, biochemistry, physiology, and microbiology.